Submarine on trip to explore Titanic wreck goes missing, "search and rescue operation" underway

 It is not clear how many people are on board the missing vessel.

-OceanGate Expeditions, a company that deploys manned submersibles for deep sea expeditions, recently said on its website and social media feeds that an expedition to the wreckage of the RMS Titanic, which lies about 400 miles off Newfoundland's coast, was "underway."
+OceanGate Expeditions, a company that deploys manned submersibles for deep sea expeditions, recently said on its website and social media feeds that an expedition to the wreckage of the RMS Titanic, which lies about 400 miles southeast of the Newfoundland coast, was "underway."

 OceanGate Expedition was not immediately available when contacted by CBS News to confirm if its vessel was the subject of the search and rescue operation, or whether it was involved in any way.